Eyesore123/blog-app/README.md

 2. Language toggle to navbar (global translations and post translations)
 3. Advanced features for admin (image size adjustments? etc.)
 4. Email subscription options in admin panel + an improved template for blog post email
-5. Profile images? - would be a nice addition
+5. Scheduled uploads feature would be nice
-6. Scheduled uploads feature would be nice
+6. Customized emails that look better than the default Laravel emails in comment notiifications and email verifications.
+Default emails are not bad but could be better.
-7. Customized emails that look better than the default Laravel emails in comment notiifications
+7. Profile image features.
+I added profile image upload as an extra feature, but noticed that image compression would speed up the site a lot, and so it would be nice to add a feature to compress images.
+It would also be nice to have a feature to crop images, and use images in the comment section.
+Without compression I might have to offer images from a selection of smaller size icons.

 ## Deployment